josephnhtam/live-streaming-server-net/docs/tutorials/serving-hls.md

 ## Quick Setup Guide for Your Live Streaming Server

-This section will guide you through adding a HLS transmuxer to convert RTMP streams into HLS streams and serve the HLS live streams with ASP.NET Core.
+This section will guide you through adding a HLS transmuxer to convert RTMP streams into HLS streams and serving the HLS live streams with ASP.NET Core.

 ### Step 1: Initialize a New Project and Add Required Packages